Vegetable Guide

 Importance of Choosing Variety of Vegetables

-Each type of vegetables has different effects on the three doshas: some increase vata, some pitta and some kapha.
+Each type of vegetable has different effects on the three doshas: some increase vata, some pitta and some kapha.
 The key recommendation is to include a variety of vegetables in your daily diet without concerning about dosha.
 A variety of vegetables will nullify each other effects on the dosha and maintains their balance while providing complete nourishment.